Srihari-Krishna/Raft3D/README.md

 go run . --node_id=<NODE_ID> --raft_addr=127.0.0.1:900X --data_dir=<DATA_DIR> --http_port=<HTTP_PORT>

-    Use the --bootstrap flag to create a new cluster with the first node.
+    Note: Use the --bootstrap flag to create a new cluster with the first node.

 Example Commands